-The direct tax, the value-added tax, and the social security charges in Iran have been on the rise in recent years, as the government was trying to cut its reliance on oil sales by generating new revenue sources.
-Changing the rates as well as modifying the scope of the taxes makes having a current knowledge of the tax regulations a necessity for businesses that want to engage with the Iranian market.
+The direct tax, the value-added tax (VAT), and the social security charges in Iran have been on the rise in recent years.
+This is due to the Iranian government trying to cut its reliance on oil sales by generating new revenue sources.
+Some of the practices include changing the rates, as well as modifying the scope of the taxes.
+Hence, having up-to-date knowledge of tax regulations is a necessity for doing business in the Iranian market.

-On the other hand, the government has been providing some exemptions and discounts on multiple occasions to encourage investment and production in Iran.
-Knowing the extent of these exemptions can create significant savings for businesses, both local and international.
+Additionally, the government has been rendering some exemptions and discounts on various occasions to promote investment and production in Iran.
+Being aware of such opportunities would indeed save many costs both for local and international businesses.

-Thus, it is crucial for foreign companies to first understand the regulations applicable to their business and to make their entry decisions in such a way to efficiently manage their expenses and increase their margins.
+Thus, it is crucial for foreign companies to, first, understand the regulations applicable to their business and to make their entry decisions in such a way to manage their expenses and increase their margins efficiently.

-Our tax advisory service provides consultancy by a team of experienced tax advisors with extensive experience in consulting foreign companies’ ventures in Iran.
-Our team helps clients implement practical strategies for efficient management of their cash flows so that they can focus on the growth of their business in Iran.
+IranPartner delivers consultancy by a team of experienced tax advisors through extensive know-how in consulting foreign business ventures in Iran.
+Our team helps clients implement practical strategies for efficient management of their cash flows and focus on the growth of their business in Iran.

-Iranian regulatory environment is primarily unknown to foreign businesses.
+Iranian regulatory context is fundamentally unknown to foreign businesses.
 Highly regulated markets, higher government interventions compared to most European and East Asian countries, and numerous overlapping laws cause complications for running your business in Iran.

-Some of the most important regulations you must be familiar with include:
+Some of the essential regulations you must be familiar with include:

 - Iran’s Commercial Law

-- Iran’s customs Law and Iran’s Import & Export Law
+- Iran’s Customs Law as well as Import & Export Law

-- Laws governing foreign nationals’ work and living in Iran
+- Laws governing foreign nationalities’ work and residency in Iran

 - Iran’s Free Zones, Special Economic Zones, and Industrial Town regulations

-Also, there are industry specific regulations, which provide additional requirements for your business in Iran:
+Also, there are industry-specific regulations, which provide additional requirements for businesses in Iran:

-- Iran’s Ministry of Industries, Mines, and Trade regulations for setting up factories
+- Iranian Ministry of Industries, Mines, and Trade rules for setting up factories

-- Iran’s Ministry of Health & its Iran’s Food & Drug Administration’s regulations for businesses in food and health sectors
+- Iranian Ministry of Health & its Iran’s Food & Drug Administration’s customs for businesses in the food and health sectors

-- Iran’s Ministry of Agriculture’s regulations for food companies
+- Iranian Ministry of Agriculture’s regulations for food companies

-- Iran’s Department of Environment’s regulations for all manufacturing plants
+- Iranian Department of Environment’s rules for all manufacturing plants

-- Iran’s Ministry of Roads & Construction’s regulations for transportation sector
+- Iranian Ministry of Roads & Construction’s practices for the transportation sector

-- Iran’s Ministry of Culture’s regulations for educational and media sectors
+- Iranian Ministry of Culture’s regulations for educational and media sectors